anaryegen/anaryegen.github.io/_news/announcement_3.md

 related_posts: false
 ---

-Our paper **"Cross-lingual argument mining in the medical domain"** is accepted at SEPLN 2024
+Our paper <i>"Cross-lingual argument mining in the medical domain"</i> is accepted at SEPLN 2024.

 ---